sriddell/vuls-setup/README.md

 ## Updating

-Run the update.sh script to update the local CVE databases
+Run the update.sh script to update the local CVE databases before doing a scan

 ## Scanning and Report
 Run the scan.sh to scan the servers specified in config.toml, then run report.sh to report on the results of the scan.